ExpHP/rsp2/doc/conventions.md

 *These permutations compose in the reverse order compared to the operators they describe.*

 Basically, if you have operators `R1` and `R2` and corresponding permutations `P1` and `P2`, then the effect of transforming first by `R1` then by `R2` is equivalent to permuting the coordinates *first* by `P2` and then by `P1`.
 Weird, right?
 But it makes sense if you think about it.
 After all, the permutation representation of an operator depends on what order the coords are initially arranged:

+(**note:** Here I am showing the intuitive representation of permutations, not the format actually stored by rsp2)

 ```
      x coords       ==>  permutation that mirrors along x